Jesus' Authority Questioned

 Near the pool was a man who had an unspecified infirmity for the past 38 years.
 Though he was close to the pool, he was unable to be healed because he had no aid and wasn’t able to reach the waters quick enough on his own to be the first one in.

 This ended up causing a small stir among the Jews.
-He was healed on the Sabbath, a day in which no work was to be done, yet this man was carrying his bed roll with him.
+He was healed on the Sabbath, a day in which no work was to be done, yet this man was carrying his bedroll with him.
 When the man was scolded, he replied that the man who had healed him had instructed him to carry his bed.
-It was sound reason.
+It was a sound reason.
 After all, if a man is able to heal by the power of God, surely anything he said to do along with it must be authorized by God.
 Of course, the Jews now want to talk to the man who authorized something they saw as violating Moses’ Law.
-Unfortunately the man wasn’t certain who had did the healing and on returning to the place he was healed, he couldn’t find Jesus.
+Unfortunately, the man wasn’t certain who had done the healing and on returning to the place he was healed, he couldn’t find Jesus.

 Later, Jesus finds the man at the Temple.
 He tells the man to be thankful that he has been healed and no longer sin else the consequences of those sins leave him in a worse state.
 The statement seems to imply that the man’s infirmity was caused by a sin he had committed in his youth that left him bedridden and friendless for 38 years.

 Now knowing that it was Jesus who had healed him, he returned to the authorities to tell them.
 It is not proper to attribute an evil motive to his action.
 He went to tell the authorities who had made him whole, not who had said to carry his bedroll.
 Perhaps he thought that telling the authorities that it was the noted Jesus who had healed him would clear up the matter, but if such was the case, he was mistaken.